Ayush-Mamgain/playrite/README.md

 ## Contributing

+The project has been made open source and available to public.
 We welcome contributions to enhance Playrite.
 Please follow these steps:

 1. Fork the repository.
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`).